What Is TREPS In Mutual Funds?

 TREPS involves a third-party intermediary who acts as a guarantor, ensuring the smooth execution of the trade and minimising counterparty risks.

-The mechanism is primarily used in debt securities such as government and corporate bonds, providing a convenient way for investors to earn returns on their investments while maintaining security.
+The mechanism is primarily used in debt securities such as government bonds and corporate bonds, providing a convenient way for investors to earn returns on their investments while maintaining security.

 Types of TREPS In Mutual Funds: